TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Yeah I'm thinking let's first do those complex topics
+	- that will let us finally strap everything into place

+- For particles we might just templatize the particle effect by the image id and animation id
+	- We don't even have to explicitly instantiate particle types as the defs are included in hpp

+- I think we'll first implement animations because we'll need them for the particles

+- Let's implement those gifs because it's constantly on my mind
+	- And it will be somewhat fun

 - Handle throw_through later, we'll make it just see-through for the moment
 	- we'll have a separate filter for that probably